dkerkow/polyhedron/README.md

 We think of polyhedron as a server, that manages users and project accounts, and gives the user the ability to manage the geodata that are stored in a PostGIS DB.

+The server also handles the backends, which allow the user to analyze and visualize the content and metadata in the DB.
+For the statistical part of the backend, R seems to be a good choice.
+For the first prototype, it can also serve as the visualization backend through gnuplot.